joe-habel/Local_Dir_To_KML/README.md

   where the directory of the pictures would be User/Photos, and there would be 15 jpgs in total

 The script will then output in a new folder in the directory a KML and a txt file containing a list of all the photos without exif data.

+Note that exifread is not a standard python package and must be installed